lume/classy-solid/README.md

 		constructor() {
 			signalify(this, 'last', 'count')
-			// Or, to signalify all properties:
+			// Or, to signalify all properties (except any with function values):
 			// signalify(this)
 		}